andresmg07/crse-data-harvester/README.md

 This module gathers, discriminates and normalizes relevant data from daily session records of the Costa Rica Stock Exchange.
 Data is retrieved from the public web API of the Costa Rica Stock Exchange.
 Once information has been transformed, it is prepared for storage in a data warehouse or data lake awaiting further processing and insight extraction.

+## Related project: Inverso

+**What is Inverso?** Inverso is a web application for Costa Rica financial market analysis.
+This application gathers valuable information from several data sources to build insightful dashboards regarding: stock market historical records, Costa Rica public debt details, sovereign yield curves, economic indicators, and indices.
+Get to know the **Inverso** web app by clicking on the following link [Inverso](https://inverso.andres-montero.me/).

 ## Data harvest phases